-STUDENTS NEED GREAT MENTORS WHO WILL GUIDE THEM THROUGH THE LEARNING PROCESS. late Millennials, and partly the Generation Z, in a business setting.
+LEARNERS NEED GREAT MENTORS WHO WILL GUIDE THEM THROUGH THE LEARNING PROCESS Millennials and partly the Generation Z, in a business setting.
 Having people with a new, fresh mindset at your disposal is important for companies.
 WBL programs and apprenticeships often serve as a workforce pipeline for companies.
 Employers participating in WBL programs can train students and then hire them upon graduation.
 Work-based learning's hands-on practice shows promise that it can help increase students' workplace competencies and benefit employers, who gain more qualified employees.
 But how to convince students to come to their companies for practice?
 The answer is by connecting with the schools and promoting.
-With a good promotion, there will come student's applications.
-But it is also important to have in mind that choosing the right student is just half of the job.
-It is also very important to give students the best mentors who will guide them through the learning process from the beginning to the end.
+With a good promotion come applications of potential WBL learners .
+But it is also important to have in mind that choosing the right learner is just half of the job.
+It is also very important to give learners the best mentors who will guide them through the learning process from the beginning to the end.
 To get a fully qualified worker, you need to put a lot of effort into it, but in the end, it will be worth the effort.
+AUTHOR: PETRA STERNAD, CHAMBER OF COMMERCE AND INDUSTRY OF SLOVENIA, SI MORE INFORMATION HERE AND AT WBLACCELERATOR.EU/ MENTOR-TRAINING

+WORK-BASED LEARNING BENEFITS FOR THE COMPANY

+P

+BOOSTING PRODUCTIVITY AND COMPETITIVENESS

-AUTHOR: PETRA STERNAD, CHAMBER OF COMMERCE AND INDUSTRY OF SLOVENIA, SI employing apprentices can improve the productivity of companies, with recent research demonstrating both short and long-term gains.
-Apprenticeships can also help companies to compete in the modern marketplace. \$ COST-EFFECTIVE TRAINING Apprenticeships are particularly cost-effective as a form of training, because young people are making a contribution to the workplace while they are learning.
+Employing apprentices can improve the productivity of companies, with recent research demonstrating both short and long-term gains.
+Apprenticeships can also help companies to compete in the modern marketplace.

+\$

+COST-EFFECTIVE TRAINING

+Apprenticeships are particularly cost-effective as a form of training, because young people are making a contribution to the workplace while they are learning.
 Apprentices spend much of their time gaining skills on the job.

-APPRENTICESHIPS PROVIDE SKILLED WORKERS FOR THE FUTURE An apprenticeship will also ensure that the skills developed are matched to the company's future needs.
+APPRENTICESHIPS PROVIDE SKILLED WORKERS FOR THE FUTURE

+An apprenticeship will also ensure that the skills developed are matched to the company's future needs.
 This will help fill any skills gaps and allow the business to source future managers and leaders from within.